-Research your audience to find what gets them to talk (monitoring your social media analytics is always a great idea.)
+Research your audience to find what gets them to talk (monitoring your social media analytics or checking on your competitors is where you can start.)
 Ask the right questions that spark conversations in the comments.
 And, never, ever forget to reply when they do engage.
 (That’s a huge community-building opportunity missed right there.)

 Meaning you’ll be able to monitor all the conversations, delegate replying to comments to your team members, and always respond on time.

 NapoleonCat’s Social Inbox supports TikTok, Facebook, Facebook Ads, Messenger, Instagram, Instagram Ads, LinkedIn, Twitter, YouTube, and Google My Business.

 You can test for free here, no credit card required 😉